PBS News Hour: The MacNeil/Lehrer NewsHour and The NewsHour With Jim Lehrer (1983–2009)

 Having decided to start competing with the nightly news programs on ABC, CBS and NBC instead of complementing them, the program expanded to one hour on September 5, 1983, incorporating other changes, such as the introduction of "documentary reportage from the field"; it became known at that time as The MacNeil/Lehrer NewsHour.
 Lester Crystal was its founding executive producer.
 MacNeil/Lehrer Productions twice planned to launch late-night newscasts in 1995 and 1999; in both instances, the proposed expansions—which, respectively, were to have involved production and newsgathering partnerships with Wall Street Journal Television and The New York Times—were canceled mid-development.

 MacNeil retired from the program on October 20, 1995, leaving Lehrer as the sole anchor.
+Accordingly, the program was renamed The NewsHour with Jim Lehrer on October 23.
 (Hunter-Gault left in June 1997.)
-Accordingly, the program was renamed The NewsHour with Jim Lehrer on October 23.
 On January 16, 1996, The NewsHour announced the creation of its official website at PBS Online.
 The NewsHour won a Peabody Award in 2003 for the feature report Jobless Recovery: Non-Working Numbers.
-On May 17, 1999, The NewsHour adopted a new graphics package, but refreshed the music from 1983.
-On October 4, 1999, Gwen Ifill joined The NewsHour team as a new correspondent.
-She was a female anchor of a national nightly news program on broadcast television.
+On May 17, 1999, The NewsHour adopted a new graphics package with refreshed music from 1983, plus the new studio with a blue globe in the middle.
+On October 4, 1999, Gwen Ifill and Ray Suarez joined The NewsHour team as new correspondents.
+Ifill was a female anchor of a national nightly news program on broadcast television.
 Effective January 17, 2000, The NewsHour added "America Online Keyword: PBS" to its ending screen for a three-year agreement through April 22, 2003.
 For only the website, the program took effect on April 23, 2003.
 On March 3, 2003, the program added dates from the 1999 graphics in the beginning.
 On November 17, 2003, The NewsHour added music in the beginning with dates.

 On May 17, 2006, the program underwent its first major change in presentation in years, adopting a new graphics package and a reorchestrated version of its theme music (originally composed by Bernard Hoffer).
 On December 17, 2007, the NewsHour became the second nightly broadcast network newscast to begin broadcasting in high definition (after NBC Nightly News on March 26, 2007), with broadcasts in a letterboxed format for viewers with standard-definition television sets watching via either cable or satellite television.
 The program also introduced a new set and converted its graphics package to HD.